 - Reheat – place the leftovers into a small skillet and reheat over low to medium heat until just heated through.
 I like to add 1 tablespoon of water to the pan because the potatoes tend to dry out in the refrigerator.
 Simmer until the water has evaporated and the potatoes are heated through.

 - Repurpose – these potatoes don’t freeze well but they do reheat well.
-You can reheat them as directed above and serve with over easy eggs on top for a super tasty breakfast.
-Or dice them up and heat in a pan before adding eggs and making a breakfast scramble.
+You can reheat them as directed above and serve them with over-easy eggs on top for a super tasty breakfast.
+Or dice them up and heat them in a pan before adding eggs and making a breakfast scramble.
 You can also reheat them and add them on top of any lunch salad you might be eating.
 I don’t recommend eating them cold because they have a dry texture straight out of the fridge.

 Tips & Tricks